Completed

 Get ready for the visit.

-More information about the Museum’s opening hours, temporary exhibitions, gift shop, Asian Library, and Lotus Café.
+More information about the Museum’s opening hours, temporary exhibitions, gift shop, Asian Library, and Orient Cafe.

 Our Museum is accessible to all.
 Go to the ‘Accessibility’ section to find out more.